OP-TEE/build/faq.md

 time try to ensure that you are using GCC for ARM (for more information, please see [Issue#846]).

-### I can't get OP-TEE to build using GCC 6.x?
-GCC 6.x isn't currently supported, please see [Issue#1200] for more information.

 ### I found this build.git, what is that?
 That git is used in conjunction with the [OP-TEE repo setups].
 It contains helper makefiles that makes it easy to get OP-TEE up and running on the setups